 Disclaimer: This was self-sponsored.
 All opinions expressed are my own.

 Our chef’s name was Gabriella.
 She is Italian and has lived all her life in Italy.
+She does private catering.

-Class Location: Gabriella’s house, near Viareggio in the Tuscany region
+Class Location: Gabriella’s house (near Viareggio in the Tuscany region)

 Class Date: May 2017

-Duration: Approx. 6 hours
+Duration: Approximately 6 hours